 GitHub is a web-based hosting service for version control using Git.
 It is mostly used for computer code.
 It offers all of the distributed version control and source code management functionality of Git as well as adding its own features.

 GitLab is a web based Git-repository manager with wiki and issue-tacking features, using an open-source license, developed by GitLab Inc.

-With several options now available, software developers have oppurtunities to pick and choose the right Issue Tracking Tool that fits the needs of their team and overall project.
+With several options now available, software developers have opportunities to pick and choose an issue tracking tool that fits the needs of their team and overall project.